|

 wonder why we proceed with the introduction of radioactivity at

-(i) It provides an excellent example of the surprises that nature has
+this point in the course.
+Here are the reasons: (i) It provides an excellent example of the surprises that nature has

 in store for us: Now that students have learned how elements survive